Emergency Preparedness: Pet Food & More

-For those of us in Connecticut, we were recently walloped with a tropical storm.
+For those of us in Connecticut, in 2020 we were walloped with a tropical storm.
 This left many of us without power for several days.
 This brings up the topic of Emergency preparedness for pet food, supplies and more.
 So how can you make sure you’re covered if we were to have another power outage?
 We’ll walk you through some options, what to have ready and what our best advice is.

 Regardless of what type of food you feed, it’s worth having at least a few days of emergency supplies – including food and water.
 Sometimes kibble isn’t always the best answer because the shelf life is short.
 Packaging can also easily fail when exposed to heat and moisture.
 Not to mention kibble takes up a lot of room, and is heavy.
 If you are a raw or fresh food feeder, losing power is even more stressful, because we can’t always just switch to kibble easily.
 So, what are we supposed to do?
 Don’t worry we’ve got you covered – here are some best practices from our team: